 Bearing radial loads are forces that are perpendicular to the axis of the shaft, parallel to the bearing’s radius.

-A radial load is produced in many ways like the weight of a horizontal shaft assembly, gears, pullies or cutting tools, are a few examples.
+Some examples of a radial load on a bearing are the weight of a horizontal shaft assembly, gears, pullies or cutting tools.

 When in operation, the shaft assembly pushes radially on the inner ring of the bearing transferring a load through the rolling elements to the outer ring.